geraldthewes/RScythica/README.md

 # RScythica

-RScythica Dataframes, also called S Dataframes, are large scale, read-only, eventually distributed, data frames which are both partioned and broken into large splits.
+RScythica Dataframes, also called S Dataframes, are large scale, read-only, memory-mapped eventually distributed, data frames which are both partioned and broken into large splits.
 S Dataframes are created using external utilities.